Goal Achieved

 In a collaborative Behavioral Design Sprint with healthcare providers, we uncovered patient needs and identified the behavioral barriers that prevent consistent journaling.

-We then developed a simple, dual-sided prototype called FNDing Recovery.
+We then developed a simple, dual-sided concept called FNDing Recovery.

 A key contribution